MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/for-each-may-not-be-used-on-array-of-user-defined-type-or-fixed-length-strings.md

 # For Each may not be used on array of user-defined type or fixed-length strings

- **For Each** constructs are only valid for[collections](../../Glossary/vbe-glossary.md#collection) and [arrays](../../Glossary/vbe-glossary.md#array) of intrinsic types, including arrays of objects.
+ **For Each** constructs are only valid for [collections](../../Glossary/vbe-glossary.md#collection) and [arrays](../../Glossary/vbe-glossary.md#array) of intrinsic types, including arrays of objects.
 Also, arrays of fixed-length strings can't be iterated using **For Each**.
 This error has the following causes and solutions:

 - The elements of the array in your **For Each** construct have a [user-defined type](../../Glossary/vbe-glossary.md#user-defined-type).

     Use an ordinary **For...Next** loop to iterate the elements of the array.

 - The elements of the array in your **For Each** construct have a fixed-length string type.
 Use an ordinary **For...Next** loop to iterate the elements of the array.

 For additional information, select the item in question and press F1 (in Windows) or HELP (on the Macintosh).